 The textbook may be used both in undergraduate and graduate courses.
 Little background is needed in mathematics or statistics, and coding can be learned along the way.
 At the same time, students are expected to spend a lot of time working outside contact hours, which may not be feasible in some undergraduate programs.

-This course may be used for a variety of courses, and it is needed used Management Phd, Applied Economics MA, Data Science MSc or even in Executive MBA.
+The textbook may be used for a variety of courses, and it has been used in Management Phd, Applied Economics MA, Data Science MSc, and Executive MBA programs.

-Also we have some questions and answers for a variety of course and program types on the Instructor FAQ
+In addition, we have some questions and answers for a variety of courses and programs on the Instructor FAQ.

 You can see a list of programs that are using this textbook.

 Solutions to practice questions

 We have written a 100-page document offering suggested answers to the 360 practice questions in the book.

 This will be made available after registration with Cambridge University Press.

 Visit the website of the publisher, Cambridge University Press